 There are valid reasons why many organizations don’t update their servers’ software immediately after every software update release.
 A software update is a disruptive process.
 Whenever an update is undertaken, the system has to reboot, momentarily preventing your organization’s staff or clients in accessing your organization’s IT system.

 Software update also has to be tested as some updates aren’t compatible with the server and other software, causing system failure.
 This software update testing takes time and adds to disruption time.

 This disruption time, however, is the payoff for the security provided by the software update.
 Many software updates aren’t just meant to improve functionalities.
 Many are, in fact, meant to fix known security vulnerabilities.
-Cybercriminals find it convenient to attack corporate servers by simply looking for known security vulnerabilities that software vendors already issued a patch or security update, knowing that many organizations fail to update their server in a timely manner.
+Cybercriminals find it convenient to attack corporate servers by simply looking for its weakest link – known security vulnerabilities that software vendors already issued a patch or security update, knowing that many organizations fail to update their server in a timely manner.

 To minimize the effects brought about by the disruption time caused by a software update, notify your staff and clients before the scheduled system update so as to forewarn them about the system downtime.

 The convenient time to conduct the software update is different in every organization.
 For instance, the update can be done during the time of the day or days when staff or clients least use your IT system.
 This can mean few hours or few days after the release of the security update.
 Fourteen months like the software update delay of SingHealth’s server, however, is unacceptable.